hsinmin/itemseg/README.md

 The input (`--input`) can be either a local file or a URL pointing to the SEC website.

-Itemseg supports the following item segmentation approaches:
+Itemseg supports the following item segmentation approaches (--method):
-* **crf**: Conditional Random Field.
+* **crf**: Conditional Random Field (default method).
 Recommended for machines without a GPU.
 * **lstm**: Bi-directional Long Short-Term Memory.
 * **bert**: BERT4ItemSeg; BERT encoder coupled with Bi-LSTM.
 * **chatgpt**: GPT4ItemSeg; Uses OpenAI API and line-id-based prompting.